mlswg/mls-protocol/draft-barnes-mls-protocol.md

 Messages should have a counter field sent in clear-text that can be checked by the server and used for tie-breaking.
 The counter starts at 0 and is incremented for every new incoming message.
-If two group members send a message with the same counter, the first message to arrive will be accepted by the server and the second one will be rejected.
+In ART, if two group members send a message with the same counter, the first message to arrive will be accepted by the server and the second one will be rejected.
 The rejected message needs to be sent again with the correct counter number.
+In TreeKEM, the message does not necessarily need to be resent.

 To prevent counter manipulation by the server, the counter's integrity can be ensured by including the counter in a signed message envelope.